- Study at Deakin

 A library is located on each campus offering comfortable learning spaces for individual quiet study, group discussions and collaborative work.
 You can bring your own laptop and link to resources through the library-wide wireless network or use one of the many Library desktop computers.

-Newly refurbished spaces in the Melbourne Campus at Burwood, and shortly the Geelong Campus at Waurn Ponds, will provide more choices for group, informal or individual study in a relaxed, exciting environment.
+Newly refurbished spaces in the Melbourne Burwood Campus and the Geelong Waurn Ponds Campus provide more choices for group, informal or individual study in a relaxed, exciting environment.

 Online you can connect to the Library's website and access an extensive range of online information resources and subject guides to assist you in your study and research as well as searching the Library catalogue for books and journals.